-The neighborhoods of Condesa and Roma have an artistic, hipster feel to them.
+The neighborhoods of Condesa, Roma, and Juarez have a bit more of the Wild Terrains vibe.
+The tree-lined streets are filled with charming, old homes.
 By day, you’ll find great spots to eat, shop and hang out.
-By night, you’ll find speakeasies, cool cocktail lounges and sceney clubs.
+By night, you’ll find speakeasies and cool cocktail lounges.

 El Centro is the city center of Mexico City.
 Many of the historic sites like Zocalo Plaza (hello, James Bond circa 2015), the National Palace, and Palacio de Bellas Artes are here.
 It can be really busy and crowded during the day, but it’s worth spending part of a day here to see the sites.

 We love all the options found on Tablet Hotels.
 That said, these are our favorites:

 We've stayed in some really beautiful hotels all over the world and Ignacia Guest House might be the prettiest.
 The hotel is owned by a woman named Gina, who once called the Roma Norte property her home.
 Now the building has 5 rooms and stunning communal spaces for guests to congregate.
 Amenities include a delicious Mexican breakfast every morning and a cocktail hour in the evenings.
 Rooms have fancy bath products, Nespresso machines, and smart TVs with Netflix.
 Rates start at $248/night.
 See more photos of Ignacia here.

 Doctor Mora 9 Piso 3, Cuauhtémoc, Centro | Website